Jawahar Tunnel

+History

+When the Pakistani raiders tried to take Kashmir valley in October 1947, the road from Jammu to Srinagar over the Banihal Pass was an indifferent track 300 km long not fit for induction of Indian troops into the Valley.
+The first Indian troops had to be airlifted to Srinagar.
+The road was improved after 1947 but snow closed the Pass during the winters.
+A tunnel below the Pass was needed.

 The tunnel was constructed by Alfred Kunz and C. Barsel of Germany between 1954 and 1960.
-The tunnel was renovated by the Border Roads Organization under the project BEACON in 1960.
-It was designed for 150 vehicles per day in each direction but the number of vehicles is now 7,000 in both directions.
-After renovation, the tunnel now has a two-way ventilation system, pollution & temperature sensors, lighting system and with emergency phones for any assistance installed from Border Roads Organization.
+It was designed for 150 vehicles per day in each direction but the number of vehicles increased in fifty years to 7,000 in both directions.

 It is guarded by military round the clock.
 Photography or videography inside or nearby the tunnel is strictly prohibited.
 Once the vehicle enters the tunnel, it has to maintain the same speed throughout the tunnel.
 CCTVs are installed in the tunnel for continuous monitoring.

+The tunnel was renovated by the Border Roads Organization under the project BEACON in 1997.
 Until 2009, the tunnel was closed for civilian traffic between midnight and 08:00.
 It is now open 24 hours a day.

-A new, higher-capacity, all-weather tunnel (Qazigund Tunnel) dug in May 2018 reduced the traffic through the Jawahar tunnel and also reduced the distance of 16 km from Jammu to Srinagar, which opened for traffic in June 2021.
+New tunnel at a lower elevation

+The approach roads to the tunnel are avlanche-prone.
+A need was felt to construct another tunnel at a lower elevation.
+The new 8.5 km long tunnel with two tubes of two-lane road in each direction at elevation of 1790 m, 400 m lower than Jawahar Tunnel, was constructed in 2011-2019 and opened in 2021.
+It reduced the distance from Jammu to Srinagar by 16 km.
+Most of the vehicles now use the new Banihal Qazigund Road Tunnel and the traffic through the Jawahar Tunnel has reduced to a trickle.